Feng Panfeng

 Feng Panfeng (冯攀峰, born 20 December 1989) is a Chinese para table tennis player.
-He has won 7 gold medals and 1 bronze medal from three Paralympic Games (2008, 2012, 2016 and 2020).
+He has won ten gold medals and one bronze medal from five Paralympic Games (2008, 2012, 2016, 2020 and 2024).

 Like many of his teammates, Feng was a polio survivor from Pizhou who attended New Hope Center as a child.
-That's where coach Heng Xin developed him into a star.
+It was at New Hope Center where coach Heng Xin developed Feng into a professional table tennis player.

 Personal life

 Feng Panfeng is married to his national teammate Gu Gai.
 They have a son together.